-WASHINGTON — Interest rates on short-term Treasury bills rose in Monday's auction to the highest in five weeks.
+WASHINGTON — Interest rates on short-term Treasury bills rose in Monday's auction to the highest levels this year.

-The three-month rate was the highest since these averaged 0.130 percent five weeks ago on Oct.
-15. The six-month rate was the highest since these bills averaged 0.150 percent, also on Oct.
-15.
+The three-month rate was the highest since three-month bills averaged 0.055 percent on Dec.
+22. The six-month rate was the highest since these bills averaged 0.155 percent, also on Dec.
+22 of last year.

-Separately, the Federal Reserve said Monday that the average yield for one-year Treasury bills, a popular index for making changes in adjustable-rate mortgages, edged up to 0.13 percent last week from 0.11 percent the previous week.
+Separately, the Federal Reserve said Monday that the average yield for one-year Treasury bills, a popular index for making changes in adjustable rate mortgages, rose to 0.33 percent last week from 0.28 percent the previous week.